adarsh18raj/Yelp-Restaurant-Recommendation-System/README.md

 # Yelp Restaurant Recommendation System

 #### Problem Statement
-The project is designed in a manner to search for and recommend best restaurants in a city for different kinds of cuisines based on reviews given by customers.
+The project is designed to search for and recommend best restaurants in a city for different kinds of cuisines based on reviews given by customers.

 #### Objectives
 * To predict rating of restaurants listed in the Yelp dataset based on the reviews given by the users.